Skip to main content

 • Weight: 5.7 pounds

-This little guy is just so darn cute you can’t help loving it.
+This compact air fryer is just so darn cute you can’t help loving it.
 The Dash Compact does a decent job of “frying” as long as you stick to about a half-pound of food at a time.
 No preheating is required, but for best results, the food should be tossed and turned several times during cooking.

 With its dial temperature controls, you can’t set the Dash precisely.
 For the most part, the manual is helpful and even includes a few recipes, but some of the temperatures specified in the charts and recipes are different from the ones printed on the machine.
 The dial also doesn't have precise temperature markings.